The Pupil Premium: Using it to make a difference at St Wilfrid’s Catholic Academy

 Strong leadership systems ensure that Pupil Premium funding has the necessary impact.
 This includes identified governors having responsibility for Pupil Premium.
 All matters relating to the Pupil Premium are reported back to the Governors, ensuring that the school is held to account for the impact of spending.

 At St Wilfrid’s Catholic Academy, we take seriously our responsibility to use the Pupil Premium to improve the outcomes for children identified as socially disadvantaged.
 At St Wilfrid’s Catholic Academy we are committed to meeting their academic, pastoral, social and academic needs in a nurturing and caring environment.
 The Pupil Premium will be used strategically for every entitled child to develop their true potential, irrespective of need.

-- The Head teacher and lead for Pupil Premium will be responsible for Pupil Premium provision, with specific delegated responsibilities taken by members of the Senior Leadership Team or wider school staff (eg English and Maths provision, welfare and inclusion support)
+- The Acting Principal and lead for Pupil Premium will be responsible for Pupil Premium provision, with specific delegated responsibilities taken by members of the Senior Leadership Team or wider school staff (eg English and Maths provision, welfare and inclusion support)